 Monroeville is a very small village located in the state of Ohio.
-With a population of 1,292 people and just one neighborhood, Monroeville is the 541st largest community in Ohio.
-Monroeville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 1,282 people and just one neighborhood, Monroeville is the 541st largest community in Ohio.
+Monroeville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-When you are in Monroeville, you'll notice that it is more blue-collar than most other communities in America.
-41.60% of Monroeville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Monroeville is generally considered to be a blue-collar town.
+41.60% of the Monroeville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Monroeville is a village of professionals, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Monroeville who work in teaching (12.23%), management occupations (11.75%), and office and administrative support (8.65%).

 The per capita income in Monroeville in 2018 was $25,281, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $101,124 for a family of four.
 However, Monroeville contains both very wealthy and poor people as well.